Legislation Details

 title

-Approval and execution of Resolution of the Orange County Board of County Commissioners regarding authorization to participate in a lawsuit seeking, among other things, to challenge the legality of Senate Bill 180's imposition of a statewide prohibition on the exercise of home rule authority over land use development and zoning regulations, and retaining Weiss Serota Helfman Cole + Bierman to bring the Lawsuit; and providing for an effective date.
+Approval and execution of Resolution 2025-M-32 of the Orange County Board of County Commissioners regarding authorization to participate in a lawsuit seeking, among other things, to challenge the legality of Senate Bill 180's imposition of a statewide prohibition on the exercise of home rule authority over land use development and zoning regulations, and retaining Weiss Serota Helfman Cole + Bierman to bring the Lawsuit; and providing for an effective date.

 body